 There's no question that Mosby Woods is a diverse community, because we have so many people from so many places with so many different experiences, so many languages, and so many ethnicities and racial identities.
 Remember that a person is not diverse.
 A person is an individual with characteristics, traits, and background experiences.
-Now matter how outside the expected norm I might be, no matter my skin color or language, I am not a "diverse person" and I don't "bring diversity" to a community.
+No matter how far outside the expected norm I might be, no matter my skin color or language, I am not a "diverse person" and I don't "bring diversity" to a community.
 The community is diverse because of the mix of multiple people in it.

 What about inclusion?